Coedpoeth: Governance

 Coedpoeth is also an electoral ward to Wrexham County Borough Council.
 Since 1995 it has elected two county councillors, a mixture of Independent and Labour Party representatives.

 Fourteen community councillors are elected or co-opted to serve on Coedpoeth Community Council, the lowest tier of local government.

 Notable people

 The missionary Gwenfron Moss was born here in 1898.

 Olympic champion rower Tom James grew up in the village.

 Actor Ricky Tomlinson previously lived here.

 Writer Grahame Davies was born and brought up here.

+Wrexham AFC footballer (2020-2025) Jordan Davies is from the village.

+Penygelli Hall was home to the eminent builder George Clark c1870, who among other works built the Church at Bersham (aka Plas Power Chapel), and was reported to have built or renovated Denbigh Church, Llanfair Church at Ruthin, Bangor Canonry, and Henllan and Rossett Vicarages.
+George Clark was also a quarrymaster and operated the Penygelli quarry from the late 1860s until the business was sold in 1874.